 The Burns Working Group, launched in 2022, has led two key initiatives to facilitate collaboration among stakeholders concerned with burn injury to advance global health equity.
-The working group was instrumental in envisioning and hosting the inaugural World Burns Week in November 2024, in partnership with a global coalition of regional burn societies, burn survivors, and non-governmental organizations (NGOs).
-With participation from thousands of individuals in 95 countries, the week featured a daily online event and in-person activities to raise awareness and drive change in burn prevention, treatment, and survivorship.
-The Burns Working Group also conceptualized the Burns Care Map on InterSurgeon, supported by the International Society for Burn Injuries.
+The working group was instrumental in envisioning and hosting the inaugural World Burns Week in November 2024, in partnership with a global coalition of regional burn societies, burn survivors, and NGOs.
+With participation from thousands of individuals across 95 countries, World Burns Week featured daily online events and in-person activities to raise awareness and drive change in burn prevention, treatment, and survivorship.
+The Working Group also conceptualized the Burns Care Map on InterSurgeon, supported by the International Society for Burn Injuries.
 The Burns Care Map is a publicly available, interactive global database of health centers, organizations, and institutions focused on burn injuries.

-The Asia Working Group of the G4 Alliance started in 2022 and now has 60+ individuals representing organizations across 10+ countries.
-Over time, the group has expanded its membership, scope of collaborative work, and capacity for impact.
-Members and fellows of the group have consistently produced highquality articles in peer-reviewed journals focusing on the roadmap to achieve universal surgical, obstetric, trauma, and anaesthesia (SOTA) care in South Asia, policy prioritization of SOTA care issues in South and Southeast Asia, and successful implementation case studies for workforce strengthening in Asian LMICs.
-One of the most important advocacy contributions of the working group has been highlighting the grassroots stories of neglected surgical patients and providers from Asian LMICs in collaboration with the Association for Socially Applicable Research (ASAR) and Nivarana.
+The Asia Working Group, started in 2022, has supported by 60+ experts representing organizations across 10+ countries.
+Members and fellows of the Working Group have articles in peer-reviewed journals focusing on the roadmap to achieve universal SOTA care in South Asia, policy prioritization of SOTA care issues in South and Southeast Asia, and successful implementation case studies for workforce strengthening in Asian LMICs.
+The Working Group has also highlighted the stories of neglected surgical patients and providers from Asian LMICs in collaboration with the Association for Socially Applicable Research (ASAR) and Nivarana.